 Your home needs a roof, so it's understandable that you might hesitate to call roofers for a replacement for fear of the job taking too long.
 After all, you don't want to be without a roof over your head - literally!
-Fortunately, metal roofers can work quickly because metal roofs are easier to install than other types of roofs.
+Fortunately, metal roofers can work quickly, but metal installation is an art-form and takes a little longer to be done right.
 Learn more about metal roofs before you start on your project.

-However, even if there are only 1 or 2 days projected from your metal roofer, there may be some factors that might impact how quickly the project is completed, such as:
+However, even if there are only 1 week projected from your metal roofer, there might be some factors that impact how quickly the project is completed, such as:

 Roof Design and Size

 The overall size of your roof will determine how long it takes to install a metal roof.
-Smaller projects, such as a shed or garage, may take less than a day to install; larger projects, such as multi-level houses, may take the full two days.
+Smaller projects, such as a shed or garage, may take less than a week to install; larger projects, such as apartment buildings, may take the full two weeks.
 The design of the roof is also a factor.
 If you have a flat roof or a roof with a low pitch, it will likely be easier to install the roof.
 On the other hand, high-pitched roofs with many peaks will require more time to install all parts of the roof, such as the gables.

 Type of Metal Roof Being Installed

 The type of metal roof being installed will also be a factor in how long it takes to complete the project.
 For example, metal roofs with a tiled design will take longer to install.
-The most common type of metal roof installed is the concealed fastener style, which features horizontal planks of metal that interlock to form a water-tight seal.
-Concealed fastener metal roofs have an overall easier installation outlook, which makes for a project that is completed more quickly.
+The most common type of metal roof installed is a Standing Seam Metal Roof, a concealed fastener style, which features horizontal planks of metal that interlock to form a water-tight seal.
+Single lock concealed fastener metal roofs have an overall easy installation, which makes for a faster project.

 Repair or Renovation

 Your reason for installation may also impact the timeliness of your project.
-If you are repairing part of a metal roof or your metal roof needs rare maintenance, then the metal roofer will likely be done within a few hours; however, if you are renovating your entire roof, you can expect the full 1 to 2 days.
+If you are repairing part of a metal roof or your metal roof needs rare maintenance, then the metal roofer will likely be done within a few hours.

 What If Your Roofer Finds Issues on Your Roof?

-Of course, whether it's for repairs or renovations, sometimes your roofer will find an issue on your roof that needs attention before the work can begin.
-If your roofer finds issues with your sub roofing or evidence of leaks around your chimney, that will require time to fix.
-Minor repairs that occur before the installation of your metal roof will be explained to you and should only add, at most, an additional day to your expected time-frame.
+Of course, whether it's for repairs or renovations, sometimes your roofer will find an issue that needs attention before the work can begin.
+If your roofer finds issues with your roof decking or evidence of leaks around your chimney, that will require extra time to fix.
+Minor repairs that occur before the installation of your metal roof will be explained to you and should only add, at most, an additional day or two to your expected time-frame.

 Weather